-This grilled mahi mahi recipe creates the perfect flaky, flavorful, and mild fish taco.
+This grilled mahi mahi taco creates the perfect flaky, flavorful, and mild fish recipe.
 Blacken with the delicious seasoning and top with sweet mango salsa!

 We created this recipe using ingredients sourced from our favorite grocery store, Kroger.
 Considering the fact that Clark and I have been shopping at Kroger since our moms were pushing us around in carts, we are pretty thrilled to be working with such an awesome brand.